-Basic state retirement pension (flat rate): The maximum weekly pension is £110.15.
+Basic state retirement pension (flat rate): The maximum weekly pension is £115.95 (£119.30 from April 2016); an additional £2 a week if aged 80 or older.

 Partial pension: The pension is reduced according to the percentage of paid or credited contributions during the insured's working life.